Mental Health and Wellbeing

 - Expand their horizons through new experiences.

-Please see the links below for further support.
+Further guidance: Please see the links below for further support.

 Tameside Directory of services – includes information on local and national groups and services both for children and adults, and some useful apps.
 Includes links for: mental health services; youth services and activities; services and groups for children with additional needs and their families; parenting support; housing and financial support and health services.